 <td>element for every data cell

-Additionally, accessible tables make use of the following elements and attributes:
+Also, accessible tables use the following elements and attributes:

 scopeattribute of the